outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - games accessed with performance in previous prediction games to find best predictors and assign them more complex problems, like predicting emergent trends in interactions of complex systems
     - business & stock markets as an info-trading game to get products/features/prices and other company byproducts (clean energy practices, mergers, etc)

+  - apply anti-stupidity structures to neural network structure
+    - lack of learning functionality
+      - ability to model structures (enough memory to store a different structure, ability to explore/change it like a visualization)
+      - ability to simulate difference structures (contradictions, paradoxes, lack of similarity)
+      - ability to direct thoughts (focus)
+      - inability to forget sub-optimal/inaccurate rules (bias)
         - function to apply bias structures to a neural network structure
           - thinking benefits from bias removal
           - remove bias structures in neural networks to improve their thinking capacity
           - example
             - apply removal of 'simplicity' bias in a neural network structure
               - simplicity (specifically over-simplification) definition on structural interface:
                 - lossy lower-dimensional representation
                 - low-cost representation with relatively reduced learning reward
               - the simplicity bias shows up in a neural network structure in many possible positions
                 - for example, a pooling function, which has no reason to aggregate other than adjacence, which may not be an indicator of relevance
                   - find the structures that can build/derive/apply/store relevance and remove structures with artificial relevance
                 - general default params also tend to store simplicity where it's not needed
             - apply removal of 'similarity' bias
               - similarity bias structural definitionss
                 - relatively adjacent in variable values according to a distance metric applicable & relevant to that variable
               - the similarity bias shows up when adjacent structures are given relevance/meaning that they may not actually be capable of storing/building/deriving, like subsets of inputs or clustering thresholds

   - neural network with anti-bias structures built in (a complexity structure, a difference structure, etc) to correct error types from common biases